Raffaello/threedangles/README.md

 - vectors, matrix and triangle storing and operations
 - screen and surface, textures
 - operations in the pipeline and how organize data might be required to reorder it and increment parallelism.

+### note
+It might just be pointless doing a "software 3D rendering Engine using GPGPU", apart some fun on it, but at that point would be better doing properly with Vulkan/DirectX/OpenGL.

+I am not sure if i will do it right now or in the future, as after wrote the algorithms, using CUDA won't change too much, especially with the usage of the `thrust` library.

 ## C/C++ compiler optimization
 - [ ] `__vectorcall`, `__fastcall`